Training Image Derivatives: Increased Accuracy and Universal Robustness: Problem formulation

 the first output can be estimated as

-the change is $\sim 0.5\varepsilon$, while each individual pixel is only altered by $\sim0.03\varepsilon$.
+The change is approximately $0.5\varepsilon$, while each individual pixel is altered by only about $0.03\varepsilon$.
 Even for $\varepsilon\sim1$, this does not change the visual perception of the cube in the slightest.
-As a result, two nearly identical images have completely different outputs.
+As a result, two visually identical images have completely different outputs.
 This is commonly known as a sensitivity-based adversarial attack.
-All of the well-established properties of such attacks \cite{goodfellow_explaining_2014} hold true for the problem in question: they generalize well across different inputs, different network capacities, and different training methods.
-This apparent flaw gave rise to the notion of robustness as invariance to small perturbations \cite{qian_survey_2022}.
-Using the gradient as a tool to estimate the effect of perturbations, significant progress was made in training robust networks \cite{lyu_unified_2015,madry_towards_2017}.
+They generalize well across different inputs, different network capacities, and different training methods \cite{goodfellow_explaining_2014}.
+This apparent flaw gave rise to the notion of robustness as the invariance to small perturbations \cite{qian_survey_2022}.
+By using the gradient as a tool to estimate the effect of perturbations, researchers made significant progress in training robust networks \cite{lyu_unified_2015,madry_towards_2017}.
 However, another attack vector was later identified \cite{jacobsen_excessive_2018}.
-Even for networks certified to withstand perturbations up to a certain magnitude, it was possible to modify an image within that range so the output remained the same, but the essence of the image was changed \cite{tramer_fundamental_2020}.
-This was called an invariance-based attack.
-Its source is not the response of the network, but rather the variability of the target (oracle).
-This discovery changed the definition of robustness to essentially matching the oracle, which makes quantitative analysis of vulnerabilities more difficult.
-Even the creation of invariance-based adversarials requires human evaluation \cite{jacobsen_excessive_2018,jacobsen_exploiting_2019}, which further complicates robust training.
-After an apparent trade-off between robustness against invariance and sensitivity attacks was reported \cite{tramer_fundamental_2020,dobriban_provable_2023}, several studies addressed them as conflicting goals \cite{chen_balanced_2022,rauter_effect_2023,sun_ke_pareto_2023}.

-The relative simplicity of the tracking problem ($\text{\ref{eq:problem}}$) allows to us to construct a precise definition for the oracle and to investigate all aspects of robustness.
+Even for networks certified to withstand perturbations up to a certain magnitude, it was possible to modify an image within that range such that the output remained unchanged, but the image itself was fundamentally altered \cite{tramer_fundamental_2020}.
+This was coined as an invariance-based attack, stemming from the network's lack of response.
+Robustness was redefined as matching a perfect output (oracle), making invariance-based adversarial detection reliant on human evaluation \cite{jacobsen_excessive_2018,jacobsen_exploiting_2019} and complicating both analysis and training.
+For the problem at hand, the data manifold is computationally accessible, allowing us to construct an oracle and explore all aspects of robustness numerically.